SirOMIT/SirOMIT/README.md

 # 💫 About Me:
-PhD researcher in AI and image processing for Versatile Video Coding (VVC)
+PhD researcher in AI and image processing for Versatile Video Coding (VVC) | Software Engineer

 # 💻 Tech Stack: